Percolation on dense random graphs with given degrees: Introduction

 \subsection{Our results.}

 For $\delta\in [0,1]$, a graph is called \emph{$\delta$-large} if it contains a component of order at least $\delta n$.
-Our first theorem corroborates the following intuition: if there are $\delta n$ vertices with expected degree $\gg 1$ after percolation, then almost all of them must participate in the same component of order at least $\delta n + o(n)$ a.a.s.
+Our first theorem is a criterion for the existence of a $\delta$-large component in $\mathbf{G}(\cD_n)$.
+While it does not provide a sharp threshold, it widely generalizes the existence of a threshold phenomenon for dense random regular graphs.
+Its statement corroborates the following intuition: if there are $\delta n$ vertices with expected degree $\gg 1$ after percolation, then a.a.s.\ almost all of them must participate in the same component of order at least $\delta n + o(n)$.

 \begin{theorem}[Percolation threshold for $\delta$-large] Let $\cD_n$ be a degree sequence such that there exist $\delta\ge 0$ and $d = d(n)$ satisfying $|S_n(d)|= \delta n +o(n)$.
-We have \begin{enumerate} \item [a)] if $p \ll 1/d$, then
+We have \begin{enumerate} \item [(a)] if $p \ll 1/d$, then

-\item [b)] if $p\gg 1/d$, then
+\item [(b)] if $p\gg 1/d$, then

 Moreover, a $(1-o(1))$--proportion of the vertices in $S_n(d)$ belong to the same connected component a.a.s. \end{enumerate} \end{theorem}